Summary

 Safety and Alignment: Anthropic’s Approach

 Anthropic was founded specifically to build safe AI.
-This is not a marketing tagline — it is the company’s core mission, and it shapes every aspect of how Claude is developed and deployed.
-Understanding Anthropic’s safety approach matters because it directly affects how Claude behaves, what it will and will not do, and why it sometimes feels different from competing models.
+This statement is not a marketing tagline but the organization’s core mission, and it shapes every aspect of how Claude is developed and deployed.
+Understanding Anthropic’s safety approach is important because it directly affects how Claude behaves, what it will and will not do, and why it sometimes differs in character from competing models.

 Constitutional AI (CAI) is Anthropic’s foundational alignment technique.
-Rather than relying solely on human feedback to train the model (the RLHF approach used by OpenAI and others), Constitutional AI uses a set of principles — a “constitution” — to guide the model’s behavior.
+Rather than relying solely on human feedback to train the model (the RLHF approach used by OpenAI and others), Constitutional AI uses a set of principles, termed a “constitution,” to guide the model’s behaviour.
 During training, Claude evaluates its own responses against these principles and revises them accordingly.
-This produces a model that is helpful, harmless, and honest without requiring human labelers to review every training example.
+This produces a model that is helpful, harmless, and honest without requiring human labellers to review every training example.

-The practical effect is that Claude tends to be more careful and nuanced than some competitors in sensitive areas.
-It will decline to help with clearly harmful requests, but it will also engage thoughtfully with complex ethical questions rather than refusing to discuss them entirely.
-Anthropic has specifically worked to avoid the “alignment tax” — the perception that safer models are less useful.
+The practical effect is that Claude is more careful and nuanced than some competitors in sensitive areas.
+It declines clearly harmful requests, but it also engages thoughtfully with complex ethical questions rather than refusing them outright.
+Anthropic has worked specifically to avoid the “alignment tax”, the perception that safer models are less useful.
 Claude is designed to be both safer and more capable.

 Responsible Scaling Policy (RSP) is Anthropic’s framework for deciding when and how to deploy more powerful models.
-The RSP defines “AI Safety Levels” (ASL) — think of them like biosafety levels — that specify the safety evaluations and security measures required before a model of a given capability level can be deployed.
+The RSP defines “AI Safety Levels” (ASL), analogous to biosafety levels, that specify the safety evaluations and security measures required before a model of a given capability level can be deployed.
 As models become more capable, they must pass increasingly rigorous safety evaluations.

-This matters for users and developers because it means Claude’s capabilities are not just technically constrained but also institutionally constrained.
-Anthropic will not release a model that passes dangerous capability thresholds without corresponding safety measures, even if competitors release less-tested models first.
+This matters for users and developers because Claude’s capabilities are not only technically constrained but also institutionally constrained.
+Anthropic will not release a model that passes dangerous capability thresholds without corresponding safety measures, even if competitors release less rigorously tested models first.

 What this means in practice: